Skip to content

 • Land Use and Zoning - Restrictions and zoning regulations can positively or negatively impact property values in some areas.

-• Infrastructure and Amenities - Access to amenities such as shopping centers and infrastructure such as major highways can result in higher property values.
+• Infrastructure and Amenities - Access to amenities such as shopping centers and infrastructure such as major highways can increase property values.

 • Economic Growth - Places with diverse economies, access to job opportunities, and stable housing can experience higher property values.